Sieabah/cmsc-433/proj1/readme.md

 ## How to start
 Before anything you will need to setup the database and change the relevant information in config.php.

+### Setup Mysql user
+This guide assumes you already have root access to the DB, if you don't have root access please get it.

+Give the user you created all privileges.

+    GRANT ALL PRIVLEGES ON `cmsc433-proj1`.* TO 'devdb'@'localhost';

 After doing that you *must* run the migrations.

 ### Migrations